Lush (Snail Mail album): Critical reception

 In a positive review, The A.V.
-Club awarded Lush an A−, while also writing "The crushing sameness of the existence described in Snail Mail’s music means that not every song on Lush is essential, but when Jordan hits, she hits a bullseye, with mini-indie masterpieces like “Pristine” and “Heat Wave” set to inspire another generation of songwriters."
+Club awarded Lush an A−, while also writing "The crushing sameness of the existence described in Snail Mail’s music means that not every song on Lush is essential, but when Jordan hits, she hits a bullseye, with mini-indie masterpieces like “Pristine" and "Heat Wave" set to inspire another generation of songwriters."

+In congruence, Matt Bobkin of Exclaim! gave the album a score of 9 out of 10, and wrote: "Snail Mail never fail to dole out another great riff or hook, and the meticulously arranged tracks keep momentum moving from start to finish.
+As a songwriter, Jordan doesn't hide behind obfuscating imagery — it's all raw and real.
+Howling 'stupid, stupid, stupid me,' as she does on 'Golden Dream,' packs more than enough punch."

-Lush would go on to be ranked at No. 45 on Paste magazine's 100 Best Albums of the Decade, No. 48 in Stereogum's 100 Best Albums of the Decade, and No. 122 in Pitchfork's 200 Best Albums of the Decade.
+Lush would go on to be ranked at No. 45 on Paste magazine's 100 Best Albums of the Decade.
+Staff writer Madison Desler assessed: "Though the highs and lows of the album are subtle, Lush confirms what the Habit EP first introduced.
+Jordan is a definite talent.
+The songs illustrate a wise-beyond-years songwriting style, with none of the self-importance and indulgence that can come with more experience.
+Nothing feels trite or contrived.
+She’s a natural, with an impressive sense of restraint, placing points of tension and release right where they need to be."
+No. 48 in Stereogum's 100 Best Albums of the Decade, and No. 122 in Pitchfork's 200 Best Albums of the Decade.

 "Pristine" was ranked No. 6 on Pitchfork's 100 Best Songs of the Year, No. 13 in Rolling Stone's 50 Best Songs of 2018, and No. 36 on The Guardian's Top 100 Songs of 2018.

+Marcy Donelson of AllMusic gave the album four stars out of five, and wrote that the album possessed "an impressive formula for a debut, and one that succeeds whether listeners are tuning in more for the soundscape or more for the sentiment."